-The administration shall also have the authority to suspend a student from transportation services whose conduct while awaiting or receiving transportation violates the standards set forth in section D above.
+The administration shall also have the authority to suspend a student from transportation services whose conduct while awaiting or receiving transportation violates the standards set forth in paragraph C above.
 The administration shall have the authority to immediately suspend from school any student when an emergency exists as that term is defined in paragraph A above.

-lined in paragraph H (3) shall be held as soon as possible after the exclusion of the student.
+If an emergency situation exists, the hearing outlined in paragraph G(3) shall be held as soon as possible after the exclusion of the student.